Tochemey/goakt/README.md

 ## API

-The API interface helps interact with a GoAkt actor system as kind of client.
+The [API](./actors/api.go) interface helps interact with a GoAkt actor system as kind of client.
 The following features are available:

-- `Tell`: to send a message to an actor in a fire-and-forget manner
+- `Tell`: to send a message to an actor in a fire-and-forget manner.
-- `Ask`: to send a message to an actor and expect a response within a given timeout
+- `Ask`: to send a message to an actor and expect a response within a given timeout.
 - `BatchAsk`: to send a batch of requests to an actore remotely and expect responses back for each request.
-- `BatchTell`: to send a batch of fire-and-forget messages to an actor remotely
+- `BatchTell`: to send a batch of fire-and-forget messages to an actor remotely.
-- `RemoteTell`: to send a fire-and-forget message to an actor remotely
+- `RemoteTell`: to send a fire-and-forget message to an actor remotely using the [Remoting](./actors/remoting.go) API.
-- `RemoteAsk`: to send a request/response type of message to a remote actor
+- `RemoteAsk`: to send a request/response type of message to a remote actor using the [Remoting](./actors/remoting.go) API.
-- `RemoteBatchTell`: to send a fire-and-forget bulk of messages to a remote actor
+- `RemoteBatchTell`: to send a fire-and-forget bulk of messages to a remote actor using the [Remoting](./actors/remoting.go) API.
-- `RemoteBatchAsk`: to send a bulk messages to a remote actor with replies
+- `RemoteBatchAsk`: to send a bulk messages to a remote actor with replies using the [Remoting](./actors/remoting.go) API.
-- `RemoteLookup`: to lookup for an actor on a remote host
+- `RemoteLookup`: to lookup for an actor on a remote host using the [Remoting](./actors/remoting.go) API.
-- `RemoteReSpawn`: to restarts an actor on a remote machine
+- `RemoteReSpawn`: to restarts an actor on a remote machine using the [Remoting](./actors/remoting.go) API.
-- `RemoteStop`: to stop an actor on a remote machine
+- `RemoteStop`: to stop an actor on a remote machine using the [Remoting](./actors/remoting.go) API.
-- `RemoteSpawn`: to start an actor on a remote machine.
+- `RemoteSpawn`: to start an actor on a remote machine using the [Remoting](./actors/remoting.go) API.
 The given actor implementation must be registered using the [`Register`](./actors/actor_system.go) method of the actor system on the remote machine for this call to succeed.

 ## Client